On topology changes in quantum field theory and quantum gravity: About quantum field theory close to singularities

 \begin{remark} It is clear that if one applies conditions like Eq. (\ref{cond1}) to a system in flat space-time without boundaries, this does not introduce the reference frame dependent effects from quantum field theory in curved space-times that one may get from a blow-up close to the singularity if the resolution is not flat.

 Let us assume we make a full resolution of the orbifold that is flat.
 We have argued that some quotient singularities can act as boundary if they can be reached by the embedding functions.
-Then, if Dirichlet boundary conditions are used, this can be expected to induce particle production effects similar to curved metrics, see \cite{DeWittcurved,Birrell} (the details of these effects will depend on the exact nature of the singularity).
-But because we have used a full resolution that does not have boundary singularities and is flat, these effects can then not be described by the blow-up, which in any case should describe the situation where the singular locus was removed.
+Then, if Dirichlet boundary conditions are used at the singularity, this can be expected to induce particle production effects similar to curved metrics in the singular target space, see \cite{DeWittcurved,Birrell} (the details of these effects will depend on the exact nature of the singularity).
+However, because we have used a full resolution that does not even have boundary singularities and is flat, these effects can then not be described by the sigma model on the blow-up.
+Instead, the model on the blown up target space would describe the situation where the singular locus was removed from a flat space-time, since the target space-time of the blow up was assumed to be flat.

 A blow-up of an orbifold, if it is not complete, may also have varying boundary singularities on its own.
 Boundaries in the target space-time act like a boundary in the world-sheet, and they may be such that the Polyakov action can be written on them exactly.
-Different stages of the resolution may have different boundaries, creating different effects for the quantum field theory.
+Different stages of the resolution may have different boundaries, creating different effects for the quantum field theory in non Minkowski space-times.

 In most cases, the blow-up is expected to have non-vanishing curvature.
-As a result, Eq. (\ref{cond1}) can only be used if the space-time resulting from the blow-up is flat and if one ignores that the singularity may induce effects particle production.
-If the blow-up is not flat, one has to check the consistency of the resulting theory. \end{remark}
+As a result, Eq. (\ref{cond1}) can only be used if one ignores that the singularity and the curvature of the target space may induce particle production effects that differ from the quantum field theory on the blown up space.
+Additionally, if the blow-up is not flat, one has to check the consistency of the resulting theory. \end{remark}

 As we have seen, one of these checks involves whether the solutions of the differential equations on the target space are determined by Cauchy data close to the singularity.